rajkumarananthu/bumpingball/README.md

 when the user clicks start the game gets started. and when the user want to restart the game, just reload the page.

+to move the bottom tile use < and > arrow buttons in the page